 Can you freeze a pumpkin pie after baking?

-You sure can!
-This is the recommended way to preserve a pie, but don't try to freeze an uncooked pie.
-Traditional piecrust has such a high fat content that it freezes surprisingly well, so no need to worry about sub-par crust crunch (provided you follow the instructions below).
-Whether you've just finished (most of) your Thanksgiving meal or are preparing in advance for a giant turkey-day crowd, it's easy to pack up your pumpkin pie in a freezer-friendly way.
+Not at all.
+Traditional pie crust has such a high fat content that it freezes surprisingly well, so no need to worry about sub-par crust crunch (provided you follow the instructions below).
+Whether you've just finished your Thanksgiving meal, or you're preparing a pie in advance, it's easy to pack it up in a freezer-friendly way.

-Note two important items to have on hand: an aluminum pie plate and plenty of plastic wrap.
-The reusable tin, while not quite as charming as your grandmother's favorite antique piece, will minimize freeze time because it's much thinner than ceramic or other materials.
-Shorter freeze time means fewer chances for ice crystals to form, leading to a fresher result after defrosting.
+Note that there are two important items you'll want to have on hand: an aluminum pie plate and plenty of plastic wrap.
+A reusable tin may not be as charming as the Pyrex passed down from grandma, but it will minimize freeze time because it's much thinner — and it won't crack or break.

 Before clearing space in your freezer, be sure to let the pie cool completely.
 Then cover thoroughly with multiple layers of plastic wrap.
 A tighter seal prevents unwanted air and moisture from messing with the pie's consistency and texture during its time in the icebox.
 (Of course, feel free to finish off with a layer of aluminum foil for an additional protective barrier.)